Bunoviske/diabeteslearningDeeplearning/manualSemanticSegmentation/groundTruthGeneration/README.md

 6- Click 'n' to finalize this image and go to the next one

 AT ANY POINT OF THE PROGRAM, PRESS 'ESC' TO GO TO THE NEXT IMAGE

+# Output

+Two folders are created inside your images folder: 'done' has all the images already annotated and 'gt' has the ground truth images for semantic segmentation